ababber/ababber.github.io/content/2025/02/06-how-to-create-a-blog-with-quartz-github-and-cloudflare.md

 # commit the changes and deploy your quartz site
 npx quartz sync

+# 0. if you get an error, then use the GitHub
+# cli to login to GitHub with your command line
+# with the following command: `gh auth login`

 # 1. it will take a few minutes for your page to
 # go live at username.github.io